smaranjitghose/DeepPixel/deeppixel/face_rec/Age_and_gender_detection/README.md

 ## Detection of Faces in image

-To detect age and gender of faces in the input image given and saves labelled output images in given folder
+To detect age and gender of faces in the input image, video or real-time through webcam.

 ### Approach